-UrbanArias is a new opera company dedicated to producing short, contemporary operas.
+UrbanArias is a six-year-old opera company dedicated to producing short, contemporary operas.
 Our mission is to expose DC-area audiences to engaging, accessible, entertaining operas, and to provide a venue at which both established and emerging composers can present their shorter works.
 By “short,” we mean 90 minutes or less; and by “contemporary,” we mean written within the last forty years.

 Our performances are structured so as to appeal to both avid opera fans and first time opera-goers: